heprom/pymicro/docs/welcome.rst

 Dependencies
 ============

-1. Python 2.6+ or 3.5+ required.
-Tested with 2.7 and 3.5, please report any problem.
+1. Python 3.7+ required.
+Tested with 3.7, please report any problem on the github page.
 2. numpy - For array, matrix and other numerical manipulations.
 Used extensively by all modules.
-3. scipy 0.10+, mainly used for ndimage filters.
+3. scipy, mainly used for ndimage filters.
 4. skimage for additional image analysis (http://scikit-image.org).
 5. matplotlib 1.1+ for plotting (e.g. pole figures or 3D image slices).
 6. VTK with Python bindings 5.8+ (http://www.vtk.org/) for visualization of 3D data using the :py:mod:`pymicro.view` package.
-7. h5py to deal with HDF5 files.
+7. h5py and pytables to deal with HDF5 files.
+8. basictools.
+Starting with version 0.5, we rely on this library to support mesh data; basictools is open source and can be installed from conda using `conda install -c conda-forge basictools`.

 External
 ========